 This is an extremely tough breed.
 Many a Sar has fought a tough battle with as many as four wolves at a time.
 That is the main reason why the Sarplaninac is a breed that shepherds depend upon; they know they can count on these wonderful dogs for keeping their flocks safe from wolves.
 In most dog and wolf fights, both animals want to prove their prowess to one another.
 Both usually do not want to actually get hurt.
 The dense coat of the Sar also provides protection to them from cuts and scratches that result from such fights.

-Where to find a Sarplaninac for sale
+Where to find a Sarplaninac

 Your search for a healthy Shar puppy starts with finding a good breeder who is genuinely concerned about the breed’s welfare.
 There isn’t a club of the Yugoslavian Shepherd or the Sarplaninac in America but there is a list of breeders available on the UKC Sarplaninac site.
 Please note that the UKC does not endorse these breeders.